Memory (2022 film): Plot

 The FBI arrive at the yacht party to save Randy, but Alex kills him first.
 Outside, he is cornered by Vincent and Marquez but escapes despite Marquez shooting him.
 Alex recovers inside the bakery but his Alzheimer symptoms are worsening.
 Narrowly avoiding an FBI raid, Alex infiltrates Davana's penthouse which is heavily guarded by corrupt El Paso police.
-He shoots his way past several police officers and reaches Davana but forgets that he had removed the firing pin from his pistol and is knocked out by Davana's henchman, Danny Mora.
-Mora brings him in alive to interrogate him about the flash drive but another officer tells Mora that Alex needs to be taken to the hospital.
+He shoots his way past several police officers and reaches Davana, but forgets that he had removed the firing pin from his pistol and is knocked out by Detective Danny Mora, who is revealed to be working for Davana.
+Mora brings him in alive to interrogate him about the flash drive, but another officer tells Mora that Alex needs to be taken to the hospital.

 Vincent, Hugo, and Linda receive a package mailed by Alex containing the flash drive.
-They find Alex under police custody in the hospital where he tells them that he has evidence of Davana threatening Van Camp but cannot remember where he placed the recording.
+They find Alex under police custody in the hospital where he tells them that he has evidence of Davana threatening Van Camp, but cannot remember where he placed the recording.
 Davana blackmails her personal doctor into killing Alex, but Alex apprehends him and takes him hostage.
 The police arrive on scene and mistakenly shoot the hostage, but Alex makes it inside Vincent's car, telling him Davana wishes to bury this (spelling "bury" as "b-e-r-y") before stepping out and being shot dead.
 Vincent later realizes "b-e-r-y" were the remaining four letters of the sign on the outside the bakery where Alex hid.
 He finds the recording of Davana threatening Ellis, but is told by the district attorney that the tape is not enough to prosecute.
 Vincent is told to take some time off.
-Soon after, Marquez kills Davana by slitting her throat; Vincent and Linda see the news report of her death at a bar.
+Soon after, Marquez kills Davana by cutting her throat; Vincent and Linda see the news report of her death at a bar.
 Vincent realizes that Linda took him out to give him an alibi.